Prismic Glossary

 content modeling

 Creating content structures.
-In a Prismic repository, the largest unit of a content model is a custom type.
-Custom types are composed of a static zone and a slice zone, which are composed of fields and slices, respectively.
+In a Prismic repository, the largest unit of a content model is a page type.
+Page types are composed of a static zone and a slice zone, which are composed of fields and slices, respectively.
 Slices are also composed of fields.
 Fields are the smallest unit of a content model.
+Learn more →

 content relationship